laravel/nova-docs/3.0/resources/README.md

 ## Preventing Conflicts

 If the model has been updated since its last retrieval, Nova will automatically respond with a `409 Conflict` status code and display an error message to prevent unintentional model changes.
-This may occur if another user updates the model after you have opened the "Edit" screen on the resource.
+This may occur if another user updates the model after you have opened the "Edit" page on the resource.
 This feature is also known as "Traffic Cop".

 ### Disabling Traffic Cop